 42. How do you generate documentation from the C# file commented properly with a command-line compiler?
 Compile it with a /doc switch.

-43. What’s the difference between and
+43. What’s the difference between and XML documentation tag?
+Single line code example and multiple-line code example.

 44. Is XML case-sensitive?
 Yes, so and are different elements.